Virginia Governor's Council

-The Governor's Council (also known as the "Council of State" or simply "the Council") was the upper house of the colonial legislature (the House of Burgesses was the other house) in the Colony of Virginia from 1607 until the American Revolution in 1776.
-Consisting of 12 men who, after the 1630s were appointed by the British Sovereign, the Governor's Council also served as an advisory body to the Virginia Royal Governor and as the highest judicial body in the colony.
+The Governor's Council, also known as the Privy Council and Council of State, was the upper house of the legislature of the Colony of Virginia (the House of Burgesses being the other house).
+It also served as an advisory body to the royal governor and as the highest judicial body in the colony.
+Beginning in the 1630s, its 12 members were appointed by the British sovereign.
+After Virginia declared its independence from Great Britain in 1776, members were appointed by the General Assembly, and most of their powers were redistributed to the newly formed Senate of Virginia and the state's judiciary.
+The Council was formally abolished after delegates to the 1850 Virginia constitutional convention voted to enact what became known as the "Reform Constitution," which vested many of its remaining functions in the popularly elected offices of Governor, Lieutenant Governor, and Attorney General.

 Organization

 The Council consisted of no more than 12 men who served lifetime appointments to advise the governor and were, together with the governor, the highest court in the colony.
 Thus this body served as a legislative, executive, and judicial body.
 Modeled after the British House of Lords, the Governor's Council went through a definite evolution as the Virginia colony grew.

 During much of the colonial period, the governor was absentee and the lieutenant governor was the beneficiary of the council's advice.
 When both were absent, the longest-serving member of the council, entitled the President of the council, would serve as acting governor.

 During the Commonwealth of Oliver Cromwell between 1652 and 1660, the House of Burgesses elected the members of the council.
 After the restoration of the monarchy, the Crown again appointed the council, typically from among the landed and wealthy Virginia planters.